rust-lang/book/src/ch08-02-strings.md

 In this case, `len` will be 4, which means the vector storing the string “Hola” is 4 bytes long.
 Each of these letters takes 1 byte when encoded in UTF-8.
 But what about the following line?
-(Note that this line begins with the capital Cyrillic letter Ze, not the Arabic number 3.)
+(Note that this string begins with the capital Cyrillic letter Ze, not the Arabic number 3.)

 ```rust